port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 </details>

 :::tip Hardcoded values
-The value for deploymentStatus is hardcoded to `Successful` to treat all deployments as successful, and the environment is hardcoded to Production for the **main** branch in this example.
+The value for deploymentStatus is hardcoded to `success` to treat all deployments as successful, and the environment is hardcoded to Production for the **main** branch in this example.
 You can modify these values based on your requirements.
 :::